Class of 2022

 Penny Taylor

-• Taylor had a 19-year career, which was mostly spent with the WNBA’s Phoenix Mercury
+• 19-year career mostly spent with the WNBA’s Phoenix Mercury

-• Earned a gold medal in the World Championship in Brazil, and was the Most Valuable Player of the tournament (2006)
+• Gold medalist in the World Championship in Brazil, and was the Most Valuable Player of the tournament (2006)

 • Between WNBA seasons, she played in China, Italy, Russia, and Turkey, winning each league at least once